AqlaSolutions/RunOnlyWhenIdle/README.md

 # RunOnlyWhenIdle
 Kills another process when pc is used and runs it again when there is no user input for 10 minutes (doesn't run if wasn't killed).

+Supports multi-user scenario, please run separately for each user where Dropbox is running.

 ## Usage
 RunOnlyWhenIdle.exe process-path [start-path [start-args]]